The category of a partitioned fan: Applications to the -cluster morphism category

 \subsection{Acknowledgements}

 The author is thankful to Sibylle Schroll and Hipolito Treffinger for their guidance and many meaningful conversations and suggestions.
-The author thanks Eric J. Hanson whose comments helped greatly to improve this paper.
-The author would also like to thank Edmund Heng, Lang Mou, Aran Tattar and José Vivero for inspiring discussions.
-Finally, the author thanks Bethany Marsh whose question was the starting point of this paper.
+The author thanks Eric J. Hanson for pointing out a mistake in an earlier version of this paper.
+The author would also like to thank Erlend D. Børve, Edmund Heng, Lang Mou, Calvin Pfeifer, Aran Tattar and José Vivero for inspiring discussions.
+The author also thanks Bethany Marsh whose question was the starting point of this paper.
+Finally, the author extends his gratitude to an anonymous referee whose thorough review greatly helped to improve the paper.